 As food prices continue to soar, I am more convinced now than ever that given the right recipes, we can cook a wonderful meal from scratch at home and have it on the table in the time it would take to decide on a restaurant or take-out, drive there, place the order, wait for it, […]

 Fall is more than the kickoff to all of our favorite holidays.
-For me, it’s also the season of dinner parties, casual get togethers— and lots of entertaining.
-We’ll be hosting our first big event of the season this coming week and I’m so excited!
-I’ve learned the hard way just how risky it can […]
+For me, it’s also the season of dinner parties, casual get-togethers— and lots of entertaining.
+We’ll be hosting our first big event of the season in only a few weeks and I’m so excited!
+I’ve learned the hard way just how risky it […]

 Instead of pitching the leftover cooked rice from tonight’s dinner, try using it in different ways in your next meal.
 Just don’t make the fatal mistake of calling it “leftovers” 😂

-Enjoy these 6 ideas for using leftover rice (including two of our favorite recipes).
+Enjoy these 7 ideas for using leftover rice (including two of our favorite recipes).
 Will you add your ideas for how to use up leftover rice in the comments?
-TIA.
-See you at the post … Love, xo Mary
+See you at the post … Love, xo m

 I may be the only person in the world for whom this happens, but I doubt it.
 On a whim, I invite a bunch of friends over for Sunday Dinner.
 Or the phone rings and just like that I need to get a meal on the table in a big hurry because guests are on […]